 Fix and Flip Real Estate Investors

-Fix and Flip Real Estate Investors are looking for properties they can buy, usually at a discount, where they can fix up the property and within a short time resell the profit for a profit.
+Fix-and-Flip Real Estate Investors are looking for properties they can buy, usually at a discount, where they can fix up the property and resell the profit for a profit within a short period of time.

 These investors are typically focused on short-term cash flow in the form of capital gains.
-They often use this a primary means of earning money to live on (and sometimes, but not always, taking money in excess of their standard of living and using it to invest in some properties to keep longer term as rentals).
+They often use this as a primary means of earning money to live on.
+Sometimes, but not always, they also earn money in excess of their standard of living and using it to invest in some properties to keep longer term as rentals.

 Creative Real Estate Investors

-I often like to refer to Creative Real Estate Investors as Creative Real Estate Entrepreneurs instead of “investors”.
+I often like to refer to Creative Real Estate Investors as “entrepreneurs” rather than “investors”.
 I think it better describes the nature of their business.
-They are really in the business of marketing to find motivated sellers, structuring creative deals and acquiring properties creatively.
-Often they are selling their properties creatively as well.
+They are really in the business of marketing to find motivated sellers, structuring creative deals, and acquiring properties creatively.
+They often sell their properties creatively as well.

-Bird Dogs are a lite-version of Wholesalers.
-Bird Dogs just do the preliminary work of identifying potential deals and then turning the lead on to other investor types who then pursue buying (or in the case of a Wholesaler… wholesaling) the property.
+Bird dogs are a lite-version of wholesalers.
+Bird Dogs just do the preliminary work of identifying potential deals and then turning the lead on to other investor types who then pursue buying (or wholesaling) the property.

-As you might imagine, Bird Dogs are typically paid a much smaller fee for their work then a Wholesaler who will negotiate the deal, control the deal with a contract or option and then sell the deal or their rights to the deal.
+As you might imagine, Bird Dogs are typically paid a much smaller fee for their work than a Wholesaler who will negotiate the deal, control the deal with a contract or option, and then sell the deal or their rights to the deal.